Myriamdsq/TP1_maj_info/README.md

 # TP1_maj_info

-You are in the Myriam and Marie's Github.
+You are on the Myriam and Marie's Github.
 This is our Lab1, and the objective is to develop a tiny shell, that displays exit codes and execution times of launched programs.

 <div>